Nursultan03/auto-irrigation-system/README.md

    SDA: Connect to Arduino Pin A4.

    SCL: Connect to Arduino Pin A5.

+6. ESP8266

+A0 → Moisture sensor analog output

+D1 (or any pin) → Relay IN

+VIN → Pump supply (if using external 5V)

+GND → Common ground with pump supply

 📋 Final Pin Summary Table

 Arduino Pin Connected To D9